Woman Put Under Intense Surveillance By TSA’s ‘Quiet Skies’ Blasts Potentially ‘Illegal’ Program

 When Taylor arrived at the airport, the marshals already had reviewed a file of information about her.
 She was apparently targeted only because she had recently traveled to Turkey on a one-way ticket.
 Taylor didn’t have any other motive to travel there, however, than to attend an art workshop for work.
 Her husband bought her the one-way ticket instead of a roundtrip to save money.

 So as she arrived at the airport, walked around and went to the bathroom, each little movement she made was carefully scrutinized and recorded.
 Taylor remembers that the TSA screeners weren’t shy to check her, saying they asked about her bra and whether she was wearing a thong or panty liner.

-Taylor recalled that “I was super, double-triple checked at every opportunity and I thought it was really strange.”
+Taylor recalled, “I was super, double-triple checked at every opportunity and I thought it was really strange.”

 She boarded the plane last, and remembers a strange encounter with a man that she now thinks was a federal marshal.